Vivo (film): Plot

 In Havana, Cuba, Andrés Hernández and his kinkajou Vivo play music together in the plaza.
 One day after their show, Andrés receives a letter from his old friend, Marta Sandoval, informing him that she is retiring from her music career.
-The letter offers a chance to reconnect in Miami, at the Mambo Cabana and for Andrés to finally tell Marta he loves her through a song he wrote just for her.
-Vivo, happy with their life in Cuba, is reluctant to help Andrés.
-The next morning, Andrés dies in his sleep and that night, a funeral service is held in the plaza, with Andrés' niece-in-law Rosa and her daughter Gabi attending before they head back to their home in Key West, Florida.
+The letter offers a chance to reconnect in Miami, at the Mambo Cabana and for Andrés to finally confess his love for Marta through a song he wrote just for her; but Vivo, happy with their life in Cuba, is reluctant to help.
+The next morning, Andrés dies in his sleep and that night, a funeral service is held in the plaza, with Andrés' niece-in-law Rosa and her ten-year-old daughter Gabi attending before they head back to their home in Key West, Florida.

 Ashamed of his earlier reluctance, Vivo vows himself to get Marta to hear Andrés' song.
 He stows away to Key West with Gabi and Rosa in their luggage.
 Gabi finds Vivo and agrees to help him deliver Andrés' song to Marta.
-Under the guise of attending a cookie sale in town, Gabi and Vivo purchase bus tickets to get to Marta's show, but they are stopped by the Sand Dollars, a girl scout troop who show an interest in Vivo.
+Under the guise of attending a cookie sale in town, Gabi and Vivo purchase bus tickets to get to Marta's show, but they are stopped by the Sand Dollars, a girl scout troop who wants Vivo vaccinated.
 Gabi and Vivo escape from them, but miss the bus.
 They end up in the Everglades and are separated by a heavy rain storm, losing the song.